SEO Tag Optimization: Title, Meta, Schema, Canonical & Hreflang in 2026

 Social share (OG fallback)60 to 70not measureduse og:title if longer

 Source: Web Almanac 2024, SEO chapter.
+The median title is significantly longer than the visible SERP width, which is why Google rewrites a third of them.
 Aim for the practical target and you stop relying on Google to guess.

 When does Google actually show your meta description?